dead8309/turborepo-express-nextjs/README.md

 1. Check out the Dockerfile in `apps/web` and `apps/api`
 2. Go to render dashboard
 3. Click on Blueprints and select `New Blueprint Instance`
-4. Connect the repository and configure deployment
+4. Connect the repository and configure blueprint name
+5. Click on Deploy!

 ### render.yaml Configuration used